FiendsOfTheElements/FFR-Coop/README.txt

 Yellow = Yielding.
 This means the script is backing off to prevent lag.

 --==<[CHANGE LOG]>==--
+0.13b:
+	- Fixed incompatibility with newer versions of BizHawk (works with at least up to 2.9)
 0.13:
 	- Fixed crashing when server is down.
 	- Updated script to use new domain.